 The composer Franz Liszt noted that Beethoven began his career by modeling his music on that of earlier composers but then arrived at musical inventions requiring entirely new means of expression, styles, and forms.
 Much the same could be said regarding Hohokam ceramic studies.
 Prior to the invention of petrofacies-based provenance studies, archaeologists focused their attention on pottery typology and dating.
 However, a prank and a sharp-eyed archaeologist initiated new avenues for exploration involving not only production locations (and the nature of distribution from those places), but also studies of technological and decorative variation within ceramic types made at different locations, and variability in container function related to locus of manufacture and consumer preference or choice.
 While sand temper provenance studies originated in the Tucson Basin, petrofacies models have been constructed for many other parts of southeastern Arizona, the Flagstaff area, the Angelina River Basin of east Texas, and a portion of northern Sonora, Mexico.
 Further, some of the computational methods developed in consort with the analyses have been adopted by geologists and published in journals such as Aeolian Research and the Marine Pollution Bulletin.
 All in all, quite a large impact from so simple—yet profound—an observation one summer day.

-Additional information on petrofacies research by Desert Archaeology’s James M. Heidke and Dr. Mary F. Ownby can be found on our ceramic characterization page, and in previous Field Journal posts:
+Additional information on petrofacies research by Desert Archaeology’s James M. Heidke and Dr. Mary F. Ownby can be found in previous Field Journal posts: